 Water polo is offered from U10 upwards, and boys are often afforded the opportunity to play matches and local festivals.
 U9s are introduced to water polo by “Splash Polo”, which is a regular event as advertised on our weekly calendar.

-U13A and B players may have the opportunity to tour or attend the Grey Junior School Festival in Port Elizabeth, where WPPS is a proud participant.
+U13A players have the opportunity to attend the Grey Junior School Festival in Port Elizabeth, where WPPS is a proud participant.

 Athletics takes place in the first term.
 Every boy from U9 to U14 participates in the annual WPPS Inter-House Sports Day, preceded by “Athletics Standards”, where every athlete is timed or measured and allocated places in his house team.
 Thereafter, athletes from U7 upwards are chosen to take part in athletics meetings hosted by local schools.